michael-yuji/YSMessagePack/README.md

-# YSMessagePack- for swift 2.1
+# YSMessagePack- for swift 3

-YSMessagePack is a messagePack packer/unpacker written in swift 2.1.
+YSMessagePack is a messagePack packer/unpacker written in swift (swift 3 ready).
 It is designed to be light and easy to use.
 YSMessagePack include following features:

 - (new) Pack custom structs and classes
 - Pack and unpack multiple message-packed data regardless of types with only one line of code